METALS-Copper firms on hopes for trade deal, China data

 Several of the world’s largest miners, including BHP , Anglo American and Glencore, have operations in Chile, the world’s largest copper producer.

-Aluminium is the second worst performing metal on the LME so far this year but has seem some support from smelter outages in top producer China and warnings of plant closures from Rio Tinto .
+Support for aluminium has come from smelter outages in top producer China and warnings of plant closures from Rio Tinto , but it is still the second worst performing metal on the LME this year.

 ALUMINIUM POSITION: The net speculative short position for LME aluminium is expected to have fallen for a fourth consecutive session on Friday to levels last seen in mid-September, according to Marex Spectron estimates.